Andr1500/notejam_oython3.8/README.rst

 Notejam: Flask
 **************

-This application was modifed for work with Python3.8

-All pipeline was built for development environment: developer making push into GitHub repository, next this repository clone into Google Cloud Shell, next build Docker image and push this image to Container registry, next in Google Cloud shell running main.tf we can create necessary environment:deploying image to Cloud Run,  creating and enabling public access to the service.

 This project has done a short part of requirements but below will be schema and information about the possibility to build the project related to all requirements.